ashleychontos/sort-a-survey/README.md

 ## Quickstart

-Once you've successfully installed the software, we suggest to create a new directory to keep all your survey-related stuff in one place.
-The software package  provides a pretty convenient `setup` feature.
-Therefore, to get started in your terminal:
+Once you've successfully installed the package, we suggest to create a new directory to keep all your survey-related stuff in one place.
+The software package provides a pretty convenient `setup` feature that we highly recommend.
+Therefore, to get started in your terminal type:

 ```
 $ mkdir survey
 $ cd survey
 $ survey setup
 ```
 This last command will set up the proper directories and download a couple example files to get you started via command line.
 If jupyter notebook is more your thing, use the notebook option (via `-nb` `--nb` `-notebook` `--notebook`) with the setup command which will also download our notebook tutorial:

 ```